-This course is the first in a series of two courses which provide students the opportunity to explore, understand, and explain occupational therapy practice relative to physical disabilities.
+This course is the first in a series of two courses which provide students the opportunity to explore. understand, and explain occupational therapy practice relative to physical disabilities.
 Students will begin to examine the adult clinical conditions and the impact of health, disease, injury, and disability on occupational performance and participation.
 An emphasis will be placed on the life cycle issues and adult occupations, occupational performance, techniques, service delivery systems and policies relevant to adults with physical disabilities.
 Quality of life is presented as an integral to providing effective occupational therapy services and will be woven throughout the coursework as being meaningful in OT service delivery.
 Additional focus includes the continued development and refinement of activity analysis skills.
 This course involves integrated lab experiences which provide students opportunities to learn, practice, and demonstrate clinical skills, including the use of a simulation environments via virtual or in person experiences.
 Prerequisites: BIO213, OTS101.
-Co- requisites: BIO214, OTS103, OTS104, PSY215 and Youth 4 Credits
+Co- requisites: BIO214, OTS103, OTS104, PSY215 family, and society.
+Emphasis in each module will be placed on the life cycle issues and occupations, intervention techniques, service delivery systems, and policies relevant to youth and families.
+Quality of life is presented as an integral concept.
+OTS122 involves integrated lab experiences which provide students opportunities to learn, practice, and demonstrate clinical skills.
+An open mentor lab is included.
+Prerequisites: BIO213, ENG101, PSY101, OTS101.
+Corequisites: BIO214, OTS103, OTS104, OTS110, PSY215